willthames/octopress/source/_posts/2015-04-23-race-report-numinbah-2-pollys-50km.markdown

 There was a runner in front of me who clearly wasn't too sure she was on the right route and kept asking if we were going the right way.
-I reasoned that as long as I could see my helpful runner behind me, I probably was, but it was a relief when we finally saw some signs that were definitely part of the route!
-The sign pointed uphill for 900m, so it was a trudge to the checkpoint.
-On the way up the hill we introduced ourselves and Hiroku and I would run fairly near each other for the remainder of the race.
+I reasoned that as long as I could see my helpful runner behind me, I probably was, but it was a relief when we finally saw some signs to the checkpoint pointing up the hill.
+On the way up the hill we introduced ourselves --- it was great to meet Hiroku from Japan, and she and I would run fairly near each other for the remainder of the race.
 While we ran together we talked about our race goals, and I hope she has a great time at TNF 100!
 At the checkpoint I refilled one of my bottles with tailwind for the next 5km section.